(draft 2)

 Then he would lean back in his chair

-and take a long, slow puff of his cigar.
+and take a long, slow puff of

 Go on.